Psychosis and The Traumatised Self Understanding and Change

 Presented with case illustrations, the book will be useful for those who work in the area of psychosis and abuse to understand the experiences of individuals, and how we might develop appropriate therapy and care.

-1 Psychosis and trauma; 2 Physical abuse and psychosis; 3 Sexual abuse and psychosis; 4 Refugees and psychosis; 5 Transformation of meaning in psychosis; 6 Psychosis and the fragmented self; 7 Trauma, psychosis, and the taken for granted world; 8 Understanding and working with the self in psychosis; 9 Therapy for psychosis and the traumatized self
+1 Psychosis and trauma; 2 Physical abuse and psychosis; 3 Sexual abuse and psychosis; 4 Refugees and psychosis; 5 Transformation of meaning in psychosis; 6 Psychosis and the fragmented self; 7 Collapse of the taken-for-granted world; 8 Therapy for psychosis and trauma; 9 Dialogue and imagery with states of self

 Matthew Ratcliffe, Professor of Philosophy, University of York